wright-group/phasematching_calc/docs/examples.rst

 .. scripts:

-Some examples using the `phasematching_calc` module are shown.
+Some examples using the ``phasematching_calc`` module are shown.

 Example 1.
-A 2D calculation of M factors and conversion into a :class:`WrightTools.data` object.
+A 2D calculation of M factors and conversion into a ``WrightTools.data`` object.

-First, the files are loaded into an IsoSample.
+First, the files are loaded into an IsoSample object:

 .. plot::
     lay1file=os.path.join(filepath, 'CaF2_Malitson.txt')